Shura (Russian singer): Early life

-Was born in Novosibirsk on May 20, 1975.
+Shura was born in Novosibirsk on 20 May 1975.
 His parents met when his mother Svetlana was 17 years old and his father Vladimir was 20 years old.
 A year later she gave birth to Sasha.
 Shortly after, his parents separated and his mother married Nikolay Dudchenko.
 His father did not take part in the life of his son.
 Alexander was an unwanted child who was beaten by his mother and was given to an orphanage when he was nine.
 His teeth were knocked out by his younger brother Mikhail, with whom he often feuded.

 From age 12, he sang in the Novosibirsk restaurant "Rus", where his grandmother Vera Mikhailovna worked as chef.
 Shura did not finish high school.
 He was expelled after the seventh grade with a certificate of "incomplete secondary education".

 Shura went to Riga, where he graduated from the course of designers and florists and received a master's diploma in making ikebana.
 In the mid-1990s, Shura became a "mass-entertainer".
 He began to sing songs of Novosibirsk composer Pavel Yesenin when he was 17.

-On January 10, 2018, he underwent surgery for a hip replacement at the Russian Ilizarov Scientific Center for Restorative Traumatology and Orthopaedics.
+On 10 January 2018, he underwent surgery for a hip replacement at the Russian Ilizarov Scientific Center for Restorative Traumatology and Orthopaedics.

 Personal life

 In spite of his perceived homosexuality, which he called part of his image, Shura introduced his fiancée Lisa to the public in May 2010.

 Shura was a drug addict.
 He spent $2,000 for treating his drug addiction.

 He was diagnosed with testicular cancer.
 He underwent an operation and 18 rounds of chemotherapy.
 The rehabilitation period lasted four years.
 During that time, he was reliant on a wheelchair and had a tremor in his right hand that lasted a year and a half.
 He spent roughly a million dollars on treatment in clinics in Russia and Switzerland.
 In 2019, during the period of his drug addiction, Shura gifted his flat to scammers.
-On April 30, 2019, the Russian Court rejected his claim against the scammers.
+On 30 April 2019, a Russian court rejected his claim against the scammers.

 Awards

-In 1998, he was awarded the Golden Gramophone Award for the song "Do Not Believe in Tears".
+In 1998, he was awarded the Golden Gramophone Award for the song "Ты не верь слезам".